shiraz-messer/DevOps/README.md

 -	Minikube
 -	Jenkins

-## Deployment
+## Deployment 🚀

 ### Docker
-1. Open the git BASH Terminal, go inside your desired folder and run the following command:
+1. Open the git BASH Terminal, go inside your desired folder and run the following command: 🧑‍💻
 ```bash
 git clone https://github.com/shiraz-messer/DevOps.git
 ```
-2. Then you will have to go inside the "Devops" folder using the following command:
+2. Then you will have to go inside the "Devops" folder using the following command: 🗃️
 ```bash
 cd Devops
 ```
-3. To build the docker
+3. To build the docker 🏗️
 ```bash
 docker compose build
 ```
-4. To run GeoLocation, you will have to enter the following command:
+4. To run GeoLocation, you will have to enter the following command: 🌐
 ```bash
 docker compose up
 ```
 5. Congratulations!
-You may access GeoLocation following address:
+You may access GeoLocation following address: ✅
 ```bash
 http://localhost:8501/
 ```
 ###  Kubernets Minikube
-1. To run the Minikube:
+1. To run the Minikube:🏃
 ```bash
 minikube start
 ```